 - They are incredibly stronger and look better.

-When it comes to maintaining your new smile, it’s important that you take aftercare incredibly serious.
+When it comes to maintaining your new smile, it’s important that you take aftercare incredibly seriously.
 We have compiled a list of our top aftercare tips.

 - Follow a consistent hygiene routine – brush twice a day and floss daily